It all starts with language!

 Civic Integration & Borrowing Money

-If you have a residence permit you can borrow money from DUO for a language course.
+If you received a residence permit before January 1 2022 you can borrow money from DUO for a language course.
 This is only possible if you take the course at an approved school.
 You can also borrow money for the Nt2 exam.
 At inburgeren.nl you can read all about civic integration and choosing & paying for language courses.

 Choosing a language school